artainmo/web-development/README.md

 Angular is a platform and framework for building dynamic single-page client applications using HTML and TypeScript.

 ### Backend
+**PHP**<br>
+PHP was created in 1994 and is one of the foundational technologies of web-development.
+For new websites newer technologies are usually used, but PHP maintains ground by still being present in foundational widely-used content management systems such as Wordpress.

 **nodeJS**<br>
 Node.js is a back-end JavaScript runtime environment that executes JavaScript code outside a web browser.